jonchang/recordpeeker/README.md

 ## Contributing

-* Currently, the item database only includes equipment (i.e., no orbs or anything else).
+* Missing item names?
 Edit [items.csv](https://github.com/jonchang/recordpeeker/blob/master/recordpeeker/data/items.csv) to add new things to the database.

 * Functions wishlist
     * Package a .app or .exe for easy setup